How to Get Crust on Steak: Popular Methods Explored

 season steak liberally with kosher salt and pepper

-If you don’t give the steak enough time to dry brine, it will simply pool moisture on the surface of the meat.
-If you then pat dry this brined surface moisture, what was the point of dry brining in the first place?
+If you don’t give the steak enough time to dry brine, it will simply pool moisture on the surface of the meat and it will be much dryer after sitting in your refrigerator overnight.

 5. Add Butter to Baste With